 If your shares are held in a brokerage account in the name of your broker, a bank or other nominee, that party will give you instructions for voting your shares.
-Under the rules of the New York Stock Exchange, if you do not give instructions to your bank or brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items such as Proposal 5 (ratification of the appointment of KPMG LLP), but will not be allowed to vote your shares with respect to certain "nondiscretionary" items such as Proposal 1 (election of directors), Proposal 2 (approval of the declassification amendments), Proposal 3 (ratification of the exclusive forum amendment) and Proposal 4 ("say on pay").
-In the case of non-discretionary items, in the absence of voting instructions, shares subject to such so-called broker non-votes, if any, will not be counted as voted on those proposals, but will be counted as present for the purpose of determining the existence of a quorum.
-Such broker non-votes will have no effect on Proposals 1, 3 or 4, but will have the same effect as a vote "against" Proposal 2.
+Under the rules of the New York Stock Exchange, if you do not give instructions to your bank or brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items such as Proposal 3 (ratification of the appointment of KPMG LLP), but will not be allowed to vote your shares with respect to certain "non-discretionary" items such as Proposal 1 (election of directors) or Proposal 2 ("say on pay").
+In the case of non-discretionary items, in the absence of voting instructions, shares subject to such so-called broker non-votes, if any, will not be counted as voted on those proposals and so will have no effect on the vote, but will be counted as present for the purpose of determining the existence of a quorum.
 Accordingly, we encourage you to vote promptly, even if you plan to attend the annual meeting.